Group and supplemental life insurance is regularly offered by organizations and employers as a member or employee benefit.

 Similar to an individual life insurance policy, your beneficiaries generally wouldn't pay income taxes on the policy's death benefit when you die.
 However, you may have to pay taxes on the value of your group and supplemental life insurance, as this can be considered part of your income.

 In most cases, if you have less than $50,000 of group and supplemental term life insurance through your employer, you won't have any associated income taxes.
 Any group term coverage above $50,000 is assigned a fair market value by the IRS.
 If you pay less in premiums than this fair market value, the difference is considered as part of your income and you would pay taxes on it.

-It may seem odd to have to pay taxes on coverage that you already pay for.
+It may seem odd to pay taxes on coverage that you already pay for.
 A fair market value is assigned to compensate for situations where an employee receives significantly discounted premiums by having their risk pooled with healthier people.

 There are some exceptions to this calculation.
-For example, if your spouse or children have over $2,000 of life insurance, the total cost of their coverage could be considered as taxable income.
-And, if the company offers different amounts of life insurance to certain segments of employees, you may have to pay taxes on the full cost of coverage if you’re an officer or significant owner of the company.
+For example, if your spouse or children have more than $2,000 of life insurance, the total cost of their coverage could be considered as taxable income.
+And, if the company offers different amounts of life insurance to certain segments of employees, you may have to pay taxes on the full cost of coverage if you're an officer or significant owner of the company.